Scaling and Population Loss in Mexican Urban Centres: Identifying the city centre and the central parts

 \section{Identifying the city centre and the central parts}

-{ We identify the city centre as the historical point where each city initially developed.
-While multiple locations could serve as the city's centre, the main objective is to identify remote areas, for which the exact position of the centre is of lesser importance \cite{lemoy2021radial}.
+{ We identify the city centre as the historical point where it initially developed.
+While multiple locations could serve as the city's centre, the main objective is to identify remote areas, for which the exact position of the centre is less important \cite{lemoy2021radial}.
 Studies have shown that defining the city centre as the city hall, for example, and then shifting this point to other locations, has a minor effect on radial analyses of the city \cite{lemoy2020evidence}.
-Thus, while the exact definition of the city centre may be ambiguous, it has little influence on which areas are classified as remote or periurban.
-Centres identified for the 69 metropolitan areas in Mexico are listed in Supplementary Table \ref{tab:centres}.
+Thus, while the exact definition of the city centre may be ambiguous, it has little influence on which areas are classified as remote or peri-urban \cite{WaterPrietoBorjaArxiv}.

-A technique to evaluate the relevance of the definition of a city centre is to quantify the overlap between different central areas \cite{WaterPrietoBorjaArxiv}.
-That means, to measure the extent to which the rings with $R_{i,j} \leq 3$ intersect.
+A technique for evaluating the relevance of a city centre definition is to quantify the overlap among different central areas \cite{WaterPrietoBorjaArxiv}.
+In other words, the process is to measure the extent to which the rings with $r \leq 3$ intersect.
 A high degree of overlap indicates that, regardless of the definition used, the delineation of central, inter-urban, distant, or peri-urban areas remains broadly consistent.
-Across many cities, it was observed that the overlap of the central region is roughly 90 to 95\% \cite{WaterPrietoBorjaArxiv}, meaning that although the precise location of the centre of a city might be ambiguous, it has a small impact on the overall radial analysis of a city. }
+Across many cities, it was observed that the overlap of the central region is roughly 90 to 95\% \cite{WaterPrietoBorjaArxiv}, meaning that although the precise location of the centre of a city might be ambiguous, it has a negligible impact on the overall radial analysis of a metropolitan area. }